Had a bad start in Fantasy? Here's how to bounce back

 Don’t chase points

-Rather than bringing in the player who scored the highest points in the price bracket that you can afford, you are better to look at the underlying stats and fixtures.
+Rather than bringing in the player who scored the most points in the price bracket that you can afford, you are better off looking at the underlying stats and fixtures.

 Rather than chasing the points that you have MISSED, it is better to look ahead.
 Who has the best fixtures over the next two or three matches?
 Who had the best underlying stats in Gameweek 1?